-The Maryland Population Research Center invites proposals for projects that will enhance research activity bearing directly on the Center's population research mission (see page 2).
-It is anticipated that two to four grants of up to \$20,000 will be awarded in response to this call, subject to a sufficient number of high-quality proposals being received.
-Priority will be given to research projects that build on current research strengths and facilitate multidisciplinary research linkages and to junior and "new" investigators (those who have not previously obtained an NIH R01 or equivalent grant).
-The principal aim of this program is to assist in the development of research ideas that have the potential to significantly enhance scientific knowledge in the population sciences and to garner external research support.
+The principal aim of this program is to assist in the development of research ideas that have the potential to significantly enhance scientific knowledge in the population sciences, specifically related to projects on the impacts of policy changes and public health crises on NICHD populations of interest, and to garner external research support.
 Proposals focusing on the development and analysis of preliminary data to increase competitiveness of MPRC Faculty Associates in obtaining external funding are especially encouraged as are projects that anticipate the use of the Maryland Federal Research Data Center (RDC).
 Examples of previous awards can be found on the MPRC website++.